Hisako Higuchi Mitsubishi Electric Ladies Golf Tournament

 The Hisako Higuchi Mitsubishi Electric Ladies Golf Tournament is an annual golf tournament for professional female golfers on LPGA of Japan Tour.
 It is usually played in October and in recent years at the Musashigaoka Golf Course, Hannō, Saitama.
 It was founded in 1983.
+The 2024 champion was Chisato Iwai, who broke the tournament record for the most under-par shots.
+The runner up was her sister, Akie Iwai.